TabooSun/dr_libphonenumber/README.md

 2. Run `brew list llvm` to locate the `llvm`.
 3. Add the path to `ffigen_config.yaml`.

-## The process above are for initial setup.
+## The processes above are for initial setup.
 The following are subsequent steps for updating the Rust code.

 ### Note: Each of the changing working directory steps below is referenced from the root directory.

 ### Build
 1. Change working directory to `native/dr_libphonenumber`.
-2. Run `make clean`.
-3. Run `make all`.
+2. Run `make all`.
-4. Run `make bindings`.
-5. Run `make archive`.
+3. Run `make archive`.

-Change the third step to android or ios if for some reason you want to build only specific platform.

 ## Generate Dart bindings
 1. Run `flutter pub run ffigen --config ffigen_config.yaml`.